-Europe’s most powerful hot spring, Deildartunguhver, is just a short drive away.
-This dynamic hot spring is surrounded by bright red rocks and a copious amount of steam, as it pumps over 180 litres of near-boiling water every second.
+Europe's most powerful hot spring, Deildartunguhver, is just a short drive away.
+This dynamic hot spring is surrounded by bright red rocks and a copious amount of steam, as it pumps over 48 gallons (180 liters) of near-boiling water every second.

 Today is your last day in Iceland.
 Depending on your flight, you can start the day and do as the locals by heading to the nearest bakery for a breakfast treat.
 Try ‘snúður’, a rolled-up cinnamon-filled bread bun slathered with chocolate.

 For those who have a later flight and choose to visit the Blue Lagoon today, you will finish off your stay unwinding before you head to the airport.
 This is the perfect place to relax as you bathe in the warm, mineral-rich waters as you look back on the incredible adventure you have just taken in the land of fire and ice.
 If your flight is later, there are plenty of things to do in Reykjavik.
 If you have an early flight back home, we wish you a pleasant journey.

 Head back out to the black lava fields of the Reykjanes Peninsula to Keflavík International Airport.
 If you have time, you can visit the gems of Reykjanes such as Kleifarvatn lake or the Viking World Museum.